Khthonian/Search-and-Sort/README.md

 1. Clone the repository to your local machine.
 2. Make sure you have the latest version of the .NET SDK installed on your system.
-3. Open the project in your favorite C# development environment (e.g., Visual Studio, Visual Studio Code).
+3. Open the project in your favourite C# development environment (e.g., Visual Studio, Visual Studio Code).
 4. Build and run the application.

 Upon running the program, you will be greeted with a welcome message and prompted to choose between using the pre-installed data or providing your own files.